You don’t have to start a business from scratch to be an entrepreneur. In fact, buying a business might be a better decision.

 I had to drastically lower the price on the two businesses I sold just to close the deal.
 Both businesses were on the market for over a year and we had to make massive employee cuts to keep the profit levels steady.
 In retrospect, I waited too long to sell the businesses.
 I should’ve started looking for a buyer when the business was still growing.
 Again, sell while your business is growing, not at the tail end of its success.

 From my experiences, I’ve come up with what an ideal scenario would look like for me if I were looking to purchase another business.
-I hope this will give you an idea of what the purchasing process looks like and help you think through your purchasing decision.
+I hope this will give you an idea of what you should consider before buying a business, what the purchasing process looks like and help you think through your purchasing decision.

 Step 1: Find parties that are interested in investing in you